TeamBreach/CaseStudy2/ProcrastinationStudy.md

 Initial look at the summary data reveals some interesting characteristics:

-- Yearly Incomencome is a bit right skewed
+- Yearly Income is right skewed
 - Age is concentrated around a few distinct values.
 - at least 50% of HDI values are 0.92